 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.

+SureSet is a trademark of Texas Instruments.
 I2C is a trademark of NXP Semiconductors.